GLOBAL MARKETS-Stocks, oil falter on Omicron, Biden spending plan setbacks

 In light of rising COVID-19 cases, the World Economic Forum postponed until mid-2022 its annual meeting which had been due to take place in the Swiss mountain resort of Davos in January.

-Goldman Sachs cut its U.S. real GDP forecast for the first quarter of 2022, meanwhile, after U.S. Senator Joe Manchin, a moderate Democrat who is key to President Biden's hopes of passing the investment bill, said on Sunday he would not support the package.
+Some economists expect the U.S. economy to grow slower next year after U.S. Senator Joe Manchin, a moderate Democrat who is key to President Biden's hopes of passing the investment bill, said on Sunday he would not support the package.

 Oil prices dropped amid concerns the spread of the Omicron variant would crimp demand for fuel.
 O/R